Bear with me here.

 Once a reader opens the book, the cover’s work is done.
 The job of the book has barely begun.
 There’s more to the text than the content.
 If you distract, disgust or confuse your readers, they won’t stick around long.

 Getting to know all the parts and pieces of a book beyond the body of the story takes a whole ‘nother skillset.
 As with the cover, either hire a good workman, or collect your own tools and practice with them.
 Ignore the traditional forms at your own risk.
-You can make stairs without bannisters, but people fall off.
+You can make stairs without banisters, but people are more likely to fall.
 Let me outline a few of the safety features readers expect to find in Your Book 2014 edition:

 - A font that sets the mood for your book and smooths the way for a reader’s eyes to reach past letters to meaning.
 Typography is worth a post in its own right.
 I’ll write it, I promise.

-- Appropriate front matter — include at minimum a title page and copyright statement, and if you want your book in libraries, you’d better know what cataloguing information to tack on.
+- Appropriate front matter — include at minimum a title page and copyright statement, and if you want your book in libraries, you’d better know what cataloging information to put into that space.
 Do you need a table of contents?
 Maybe, maybe not.
 Do your research.